 As you can see in the image above, Ivacy’s kill switch is called Internet Kill Switch (IKS) and can be toggled from the Settings menu.
 Disabled by default, the kill switch should be turned on to enable maximum protection in case of a VPN connection failure.
 Otherwise, you risk exposing your real IP address and location, which is probably one of the top reasons why you’ve decided to use a VPN in the first place.

 During my Windows and Android tests, I haven’t experienced any issues with the Ivacy VPN kill switch.
-It worked every time, disabling my internet connection just like a father disables wifi for his kid who’s yet to finish doing homework.
+It worked every time, disabling my internet connection.

 I was happy to learn that Ivacy VPN has no leaks.
 This means that your identity is safe while you’re connected to one of its servers.